 Low Carbon Design of the Built Environment

-Following the remarkable success of the first and second international Low Carbon Architecture Summer Programme, the Welsh School of Architecture is hosting its third LCASP from 25th July to 8th August 2015 with the dedicated theme of ‘Low Carbon Design of the Built Environment’.
+Following the remarkable success of the three past international Low Carbon Architecture Summer Programmes, the Welsh School of Architecture is hosting its fourth LCASP from 9th July to 23rd July 2016 with the dedicated theme of ‘Low Carbon Design of the Built Environment’.

-The Welsh School of Architecture as one of the top Schools of architecture in the UK, is acknowledged for its holistic approach to sustainable design which embraces all elements of the built environment.
-The School is acknowledged as a world leader in the research and development of sustainable building design and performance.
-Building on the broad body of knowledge and the wealth of experience within the WSA, LCASP 2015 will introduce participants to a range of subjects, from urban considerations of planning to technical design of fabric and systems for sustainable built environments.
-It aims to provide appropriate training to participants emphasising a balanced approach to environmental, socio-economic and technical aspects of the built environment.
+The Welsh School of Architecture, being one of the top Schools of architecture in the UK, is acknowledged as a world leader in the research and development of sustainable building design and performance.
+Building on the broad body of knowledge and the wealth of experience within the WSA, LCASP 2016 will introduce participants to a range of subjects, from urban planning considerations to technical design of fabric and energy systems for sustainable built environments.
+LCASP aims to provide appropriate training to participants emphasising a balanced approach to environmental, socio-economic and technical aspects of the built environment.

 The LCASP is a unique training programme that facilitates a full learning experience to its participants.
 The programme is designed to include thematic lectures and workshops delivered by the WSA academic staff and external practitioners and architects.
 Field visits contribute significantly to the learning experience as participants have a unique opportunity to learn from real life case studies and state-of-the-art low carbon and sustainable projects in the UK.
 The programme integrates the learning from lectures and field visits into the project work undertaken in groups and presented on the final day.